OregonStateMarsRover/RoverBeagleBone/README.md

     chmod +x /etc/init.d/initip.sh
     update-rc.d initip.sh defaults
 ### 3) Transfer and install the pySerial library to the BeagleBone (Details in README.txt)
+### 4) Disable refreshing of /dev/ttyO0 on the BeagleBone to allow for using that port as a serial communication only port.
+    nano /etc/init/serial.conf
+    ## Replace the line that says "exec /sbin/getty 115200 ttyO0" with "#exec /sbin/getty 115200 ttyO0"

 ## General
 ### 1) Setup SSH from BeagleBone to Laptop directly, without a network switch.
 (Details in README.txt)